Here's the Lowdown on HR Systems & Talent Pipelines

 4 ways you can build a talent pipeline

 Using a great CRM software system is a huge step towards getting your house in order, so to speak.
-If you’re using multiple HR systems, talent acquisition platforms, spreadsheets, documents and communication tools, you’re creating too much work for yourself.
+If you’re using multiple HR Information Systems, talent acquisition platforms, spreadsheets, documents and communication tools, you’re creating too much work for yourself.

 Your time would be much better spent on finding fantastic candidates to add to your talent pool or pipeline, not trying to wrangle them into some sort of workable order.